AjdiNNN/4-in-a-row/README.md

 ## Running the project

-To run the project, you will first need to install Scala.
+To run the project, you will first need to install Go lang.
 You can find detailed instructions [on this link](https://go.dev/doc/install).

 After installing Go lang, follow these steps to run the game:
 ```